deltamachine/naive-automatic-postediting/new_alg/README.md

 a) Apertium core, bel-rus and rus-ukr language pairs.

-b) such Python packages as: nltk, streamparser, ufal.udpipe, pymystem3.
+b) such Python packages as: nltk, streamparser, pymystem3.

 c) Perl and apertium-eval-translator (http://wiki.apertium.org/wiki/Apertium-eval-translator)

+d) UDPipe + models for Belarusian and Ukranian

 ### 1. Data